storvik/homebrew-gnuradio/README.md

 ## Installation

-These steps have been tested on Mavericks 10.9.5 with Apple Command Line Tools 6.1.0.
+These steps have been tested on Mac OS X Yosemite 10.10 with Apple Command Line Tools 6.1.0.

 - Install [Homebrew](http://brew.sh/) if you haven't already